vikingJason/5eVaultMain/content/2. DM Tools/Session Journals/Deadly Depth Inn/06-02-2022 Reunited in Phlan.md

 The party run off to investigate a Goblin infested cave that has been terrorising the town.

 ### Summary
 The party meet in the city of Phlan at [[Madame Freona|Madame Freona's]] Tea Kettle.
 It's a place where adventurers can find work and avoid the hassle associated with other places in Phlan.
-So far, that has been true. [[Madame Freona]], a stout and officious [[Halfling]] who runs the establishment with her five daughters, has proven an excellent hostess.
+So far, that has been true. [[Madame Freona]], a stout and officious [[halfling]] who runs the establishment with her five daughters, has proven an excellent hostess.

 It didn't take long for the party to be offered some work.